-How Can Foreigners Set Up Businesses in Singapore?
+How Can Foreigners Start a Business in Singapore?

-Other steps in the registration process, such as choosing a suitable name and address, and eventually completing the entire form on BizFile+ using SingPass, are the same for foreigners as they are for locals.
-If you do not have a SingPass, you will have to engage the services of a registered filing agent such as a law firm to fill out the application for you.
+Registration of a sole proprietorship is done online through the BizFile+ portal using SingPass.
+If you do not have a SingPass, you will have to engage the services of a registered filing agent such as a corporate services firm to fill in the application for you.

 You may wish to refer to our guide on forming a partnership for more information.

-- Foreigners wishing to set up a local company in Singapore
+- Foreigners seeking to personally set up a local company in Singapore; and

 You may wish to refer to our guide on Singapore company registration for more information.